Resources for Families and Professionals

 Better Hearing Institute (BHI)

-BHI is a not-for-profit corporation that educates the public about the neglected problem of hearing loss and what can be done about it.
+The Better Hearing Institute (BHI) is a not-for-profit corporation that educates the public about the neglected problem of hearing loss and what can be done about it.
 BHI works to erase the stigma and end the embarrassment that prevents millions of people from seeking help for hearing loss and promote treatment for hearing impairment.

-Centers for Disease Control and Prevention (CDC), Early Hearing Detection and Intervention (EHDI) Program
+Centers for Disease Control and Prevention (CDC),

 The CDC provides funds and educational materials to state EHDI programs to assist with EHDI activities and supports research on the cause of hearing loss, surveillance systems, and the long-term effects of early intervention.